Spooks2/Aerie-Cloner-v2/README.md

 ```

 ---
 	Don't be a leach.
 Please give me a star or follow.
+Credits For Readme Aspect